-As someone that has been owned and has worked with and rescued Danes for the past 25 years plus has been showing them since 2006; I always impart the following:
+As someone that has been owned and has worked with and rescued Danes for the past almost 30 years plus has been showing them since 2006; I always impart the following:

 I always tell people begin to develop that relationship first and in time; all your researching, patience, and efforts now will give you the best results of having that wonderful companion Great Dane puppy that you are seeking come to light.
 There are far too many people seeking the ‘now’ puppy and if bybers, puppymills etc. are supported, it only perpetuates the cycle of more puppies being bred and born for ‘greed’ money and not for the breeds best interest.

-ONLY one of my 7 Great Danes(he happens to be a show boy, now a Multi CH.) is from Canada and he is also from the province of Ontario.
+ONLY one of my Great Danes(a show boy, and a Multi CH.) is from Canada and he is also from the province of Ontario.
 His Breeders have had one litter in his just shy of 6 years.
-Do not limit yourself to one area of 'looking' is one of my recommendations.
+Do not limit yourself to one area of ‘looking’ is one of my recommendations.

 I strongly believe that as someone dedicated to animal welfare; I can do my part in assisting plus working together with reputable/quality/responsible Breeders to ‘preserve’ the Great Dane Breed standard by showing/handling/competing with the dogs to various titles and thereby also gaining added confirmation of true temperament plus conformation of Breed Standards.
 A favourite quote of mine is ‘doing it the right way, not the easy way.’